coinkite/BBQr/BBQr.md

 ---------|-----------------
   H      | HEX (capitalized hex digits, 4-bits each)
   2      | [Base32](https://en.wikipedia.org/wiki/Base32) using [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-6) alphabet
-  Z      | Zlib compressed (wbits=10, no header), Base32 data
+  Z      | Zlib compressed (wbits=10, no header) then Base32
  (others)| _All other codes are reserved._

 Base32 puts 5.0 bits into 5.5 bits of QR data and is closer to optimium in terms of packing.
-Just as it is an error to send an odd number of hex digits in a QR block, for Base32 you must send complete bytes.
-Padding character **must** be omitted, and the `=` character should never be used (and it's not part of the legal alnum charset anyway).
+Just as it is an error to send an odd number of hex digits in a QR block, for Base32 you **must** send complete bytes.
+In practise, this means all but the last QR will be mod8 in length of characters.
+The Base32 padding character **must** be omitted, and the `=` character should never be used (and it's not part of the legal alnum charset anyway).

 Mode "Z" involves compressing the binary data and then sending as Base32.
 Because the target for this data is embedded systems and